HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

 To be able to access the Nifi U we will need to create a number of objects.
 The details below assume you have already setup identity mappings for Nifi (as described in previous article), but you should be able follow similar steps even if you have not.

-- 1. Ranger users node identities (in a real customer env, you would not be manually creating these: they would be synced over from Active Directory/LDAP)
+- 1- Create Ranger users node identities (in a real customer env, you would not be manually creating these: they would be synced over from Active Directory/LDAP)
   - hadoopadmin (already exists)
   - users corresponding to FQDNs of instances where NiFi is running (depending on how many nodes in your NiFi cluster)